Safe at School Statement of Principles

 The school nurse holds the primary role of coordinating, monitoring, and supervising the care of a student with diabetes.
 However, in addition to any full- or part-time school nurse, a small group of school staff members should receive training from a qualified health care professional in routine and emergency diabetes care, so that a staff member is always available for:

-- younger or less experienced students who require assistance with their diabetes management (e.g., administering insulin, checking their blood glucose, choosing appropriate food), and
+- younger or less experienced students who require assistance with their diabetes management (e.g., administering insulin, checking their blood sugar, choosing appropriate food), and

 - all children with diabetes in case of an emergency (including administration of glucagon).